graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 ## Processing Errors

 Processing errors should only occur if an exception is thrown from within a field resolver.
 For instance, if you execute `.Single()` on an empty array, causing an `InvalidOperationException` to be thrown.
 These types of errors are most likely to be bugs or connection problems, such as a connection error when communicating to a database.
-There are also two other types of processing errors to be aware of: (1) calling context.GetArgument<> with a type that does not match the argument type, when the system cannot perform the conversion – for instance, calling context.GetArgument<Guid>("arg") on an argument of type IntGraphType – and (2) returning data from a field resolver that does not match the graph type of field resolver, when the system cannot perform the conversion.
+There are also two other types of processing errors to be aware of:

+* Calling `context.GetArgument<>` with a type that does not match the argument type, when the system cannot perform the conversion – for instance, calling `context.GetArgument<Guid>("arg")` on an argument of type `IntGraphType`, and
+* Returning data from a field resolver that does not match the graph type of field resolver, when the system cannot perform the conversion.

 Processing errors can be thrown back to the caller of `DocumentExecuter.ExecuteAsync` by setting the `ExecutionOptions.ThrowOnUnhandledExceptions` property to true.
 When this property is set to false, the default setting, unhandled exceptions are wrapped in an `UnhandledError` and added with a generic error message to the `ExecutionResult.Errors` property.
 Error codes are dynamically generated from the inner exceptions of the wrapped exception and also returned along with data contained within the inner exception's `Data` property.